NitramDivad/Bamazon/README.md

         * The Customer is given the opportunity to continue shopping or to Quit

     * 'Manager'
-        * The Manager will have the following four options:
+        * The Manager will have the following five options:
             - View Products for Sale
             - View Low Inventory
             - Add to Inventory
             - Add New Product
+            - Quit Program
         * View Products for Sale will list every available item by ID, name, price and quantity
         * View Low Inventory lists all items with an inventory count lower than five
         * Add to Inventory allows the Manager to add items to the existing inventory count for an item